Connecting drives

 4. Make any changes then click Update to confirm.

-Assigning default drives
+Managing default drives

-Commercial and Enterprise badge
+Commercial & Enterprise

-Assigning the organization default drive
+Changing the organization default drive

 1. In Workspaces, select All workspaces, then select the Data tab.

-2. In the organization drives section, click the overflow icon
+2. In the organization drives section, click the overflow icon Icon with three stacked vertical dots. of the drive, then select Make org default drive.

 3. Click Set as default drive to confirm.